clovenbradshaw-ctrl/hyphae/manual.md

 Event Operator is a coordination management system where **structure emerges through action**.
 Unlike traditional project management tools where you plan everything upfront, Event Operator lets you discover what needs to happen as you work.

-The key insight: **Activities spawn new activities, dependencies compute states, and coordination patterns materialize organically.**
+The key insight: **Activities advance through stages, dependencies compute states, and coordination patterns materialize organically.**

 ---